mckinziebrandon/DeepChatModels/README.md

 * __chatbot__: The conversation model classes, the structural components of the models (encoders, decoders, cells, etc.), and various operations for easy saving/loading/evaluation.
 * __data__: The core Dataset class that handles all data formatting, file paths, and utilities for interacting with the data, as well as some preprocessing scripts and helper classes for cleaning data.
 The data itself (for space reasons) is not included in the repository.
 See the link to my MEGA account to download the data in the same format as on my local machine.
 * __notebooks__: Jupyter notebooks showcasing data visualization examples, data preprocessing techniques, and conversation model exploration.
 * __webpage__: Flask web application hosted on Google App Engine, where you can talk with a handful of chatbots and interact with plots.
-Still in active development.
+You can run it locally, after installing its requirements (mostly Flask packages), by running the following command within the webpage directory: `python3 manage.py runserver`

 From a user/developer standpoint, this project offers a cleaner interface for tinkering with sequence-to-sequence models.
 The ideal result is a chatbot API with the readability of [Keras](https://keras.io/), but with a degree of flexibility closer to [TensorFlow](https://www.tensorflow.org/).